NEWS

 Extensive cohort studies and the collation of large amounts of data

-In order to reach this goal, we will set up the RECAP preterm Cohort Platform, a unique and powerful network of experts from various disciplines as well as parent and patient organizations.
-The network includes the major longitudinal studies in Europe and around the world and will assemble massive amounts of data that will reflect broad geographic, cultural and health system diversity.
+In order to reach this goal, we have established the RECAP preterm Cohort Platform, a unique and powerful network of experts from various disciplines as well as parent and patient organizations.
+The network includes the major longitudinal studies in Europe and around the world and assembled massive amounts of data that will reflect broad geographic, cultural and health system diversity.

 Learn more